 - Read our in-depth GoPro Max review

-The Hero 8 Black may now be top of the GoPro pile, but the Hero 7 Silver remains in the company's 2020 lineup, and with good reason.
-While it can't pull off as many fancy shooting tricks as its big brother (for example, HyperSmooth stabilization and TimeWarp timelapses), it still offers great value when you consider how much tech you still get.
-This includes stabilized 4K video recording, waterproofing down to 10m, together with a 2-inch touchscreen on the back and Voice Control that allows you to instruct the camera to perform almost all main functions without you raising a finger.
-A fine choice for first-time users.
+Despite the lack of HyperSmooth, you still get 4K video recording, plus waterproofing down to 10m, a 2-inch touchscreen on the back and Voice Control that allows you to instruct the camera to perform almost all main functions without you raising a finger.
+If you don't mind the non-removable battery, it's a fine choice for first-time users.

 - Read our in-depth GoPro Hero7 Silver review